sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

-It is easy to show that all _sequentially consistent_ execution traces of this program are _race free_, and hence the program as such is _correctly synchronized_ (all these terms have very specific meanings, see 17.4.5).
+It is easy to show that all _sequentially consistent_ execution traces of this program are _race free_, and hence the program as such is _correctly synchronized_ (all these terms have very specific meanings, see 17.4.5 [^jvmls]).
 Correctly synchronized programs behave as if they were executing on a sequentially consistent runtime[^seqcst], so every execution of this program will look like an interleaving of actions performed by each of the individual threads (including non-volatile reads and writes).
 Given that, we can show that `regV == 1` implies `regNV == 5`.

 [^seqcst]: interestingly, this isn't an axiom (even though we state as
     such).
 Any Java runtime providing _happens before consistency_